-Wondering what sites you might visit to teach the kids about the Civil Rights Movement and Black History in this country?
-Atlanta, GA has a number of important sites and parks including the birthplace of Martin Luther King Jr. Kidding Around’s Melanie visited Atlanta to show her children some of Atlanta’s Civil Rights history and has all the information you need for a full day or weekend full of sites to visit.
+Wondering what black history sites in Atlanta you might visit to teach the kids about the Civil Rights Movement?
+Atlanta, GA has a number of important black history sites and parks, including the birthplace of Martin Luther King Jr. We visited some of Atlanta’s Civil Rights historic sites, and gathered all the information you need for a visit

 America has a rich and diverse history.
 It’s filled with the good, the bad, and the ugly.
-It’s essential to learn about as much of it as possible (along with my children) to understand current affairs better.
+Learning about as much of it as possible is essential to understand current affairs better.
 I recently combined our love for Atlanta with our quest for knowledge.

-The place where Michael King, Jr., was born and became the historical figure we all know is just about a block from where he was laid to rest.
+The place where Martin Luther King, Jr., was born and became the historical figure we all know is just about a block from where he was laid to rest.

 *Fun Fact: Did you know that Martin was actually Michael at birth?
 After a trip to Germany, Michael King Sr. was inspired by the religious leader Martin Luther and changed his and his 5-year-old son’s name from Michael King to Martin Luther King.

 The MLK National Historical Park is a self-guided walkable tour, with convenient parking behind the social justice center, next to Ebenezer Church.
-National Parks are federal property, so masks are currently mandatory.
 It’s open rain or shine, so we didn’t let the sprinkle stop us.
 If your kids are inquisitive, be prepared to answer tons of questions.

 For children ages 6-12, there is a Junior Ranger program they can complete.
 You can print out the official activity booklet at home and bring it with you to complete.